BestTimesToVisit.com Logo

 transport

-Renting a car is highly recommended for exploring Saipan at your own pace, as public transportation is limited.
-Book your rental in advance, especially during peak seasons, and be prepared for some roads to be a bit rougher than you might expect.
+Renting a car is highly recommended for exploring Saipan at your own pace, as public transportation is very limited.
+Book your rental in advance, especially during peak season, and be aware that roads can be narrow and sometimes unpaved, particularly outside of the main tourist areas.

 packing

-Pack light, breathable clothing like shorts, t-shirts, and sundresses, as Saipan is hot and humid year-round.
-Don't forget reef-safe sunscreen, a wide-brimmed hat, and insect repellent, as you'll want to protect yourself from the sun and mosquitos, especially in the evenings.
+Pack light, breathable clothing like cotton and linen, as Saipan is hot and humid year-round.
+Don't forget reef-safe sunscreen, a wide-brimmed hat, and insect repellent, as you'll likely spend a lot of time outdoors enjoying the beaches and nature.

 safety